dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmPurgeInstanceRecordsDelay:

-    :ref:`Purge Instance Records Delay <dcmPurgeInstanceRecordsDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS for purging Instance Records from the DB.
+    :ref:`Purge Instance Records Delay <dcmPurgeInstanceRecordsDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMnS for purging Instance Records from the DB.
 May be overwritten by configured values for particular Archive Network AEs.
 Only effective, if Purge Instance Records = true.

     (dcmPurgeInstanceRecordsDelay)"
     "
     .. _dcmPurgeInstanceRecordsPollingInterval:

-    :ref:`Purge Instance Records Polling Interval <dcmPurgeInstanceRecordsPollingInterval>`",string,"Polling Interval for Series scheduled for purging Instance Records from the DB in ISO-8601 duration format PnDTnHnMn.nS.
+    :ref:`Purge Instance Records Polling Interval <dcmPurgeInstanceRecordsPollingInterval>`",string,"Polling Interval for Series scheduled for purging Instance Records from the DB in ISO-8601 duration format PnDTnHnMnS.
 Only effective, if Purge Instance Records = true.

     (dcmPurgeInstanceRecordsPollingInterval)"
     "